Hopemary/FUNDRAISER-PROJECT-/README.md

 Build a network of supporters and donors for future initiatives.
 Purpose:

-Fundraising for Specific Projects: The primary purpose is to gather the necessary financial resources to fund a specific project or cause that benefits the community or a target group.
+Fundraising for Specific Projects: The primary purpose is to gather the necessary financial resources to fund education fee.
-Community Engagement: Foster a sense of community and encourage participation from a broad audience, strengthening the communal bonds and creating a unified effort towards a common goal.
 Awareness and Advocacy: Raise awareness about the cause or project, educating the community and advocating for support, while promoting the values and mission of the organizing entity.
 Sustainability and Growth: Ensure the sustainability of the organization’s efforts and pave the way for future growth by expanding the donor base and establishing long-term relationships with sponsors and partners.